Permits for using the household waste recycling centres (HWRCs)

 You will need to re-apply if your details change (change of address, new vehicle, etc) and surrender any unused permits issued under the previous address/vehicle registration number.

-Household waste that is brought to the site using a hired vehicle must driven by the person that lives at the property listed on the hire agreement or the person from the property must be a passenger in the vehicle.
+Vans hired for 3 days or less do not need a permit to visit the site.
+Household waste that is brought to the site using a hired vehicle must be driven by the person that lives at the property listed on the hire agreement or the person from the property must be a passenger in the vehicle.

 Site staff will need to see proof of address and the hire agreement before waste can be disposed of.
 The type of hired vehicle will need to comply with the same requirements as vans that require a permit.